iknowjason/GHOSTSPlayground/examples.md

 ![GHOSTS API](images/ghosts11.png "GHOSTS API")

 ### A view of the GHOSTS API Server after the machine has registered
 The NPC count has incremented by 1.
-The API change now synchronizes new NPC with registered machines.
+The API change now synchronizes new NPCs with registered machines.
 ![GHOSTS API](images/ghosts5.png "GHOSTS API")

 ### GHOSTS Grafana dashboard after the machine has registered